RahafJakmera/jovian-careers-site/README.md

 # jovian-careers-site
-a website to show job openings at Jovian and accept applications
+A website to show job openings at Jovian and accept applications